 Here is the cold, difficult truth: Chinese is a traitor.

-Add it in the beginning, and it will burn the onion even before it softens, leaving you with a bitter, sharp dirt instead of that deep, sweet sweetness.
+If you add it at the beginning, it will burn the onion before it has a chance to soften, resulting in a bitter, sharp flavor instead of the desired deep sweetness.

-- Burned sugar = bitter compound (hello, pungent affertaste).
+• Burned sugar = bitter compound (hello, pungent aftertaste).

 The Right Way:

-- Wait for the last 10 minutes – when onion is already golden and jammy.
+• Wait for the last 10 minutes—when the onion is already golden and jammy.

-- Mix with a splash of liquid (water, borbon, vinegar) to prevent scorching.
+• Mix with a splash of liquid (water, bourbon, or vinegar) to prevent scorching.

 Pro tip?
 “If you don’t add it to a rox on high heat, don’t add it here.”